2.8.4 Potential scheme abuse and non-compliance

 A potential offence is identified by one of the following three main sources:

-- allegations obtained from any other source, including employers and the public in general.
+• allegations obtained from any other source, including injured workers, employers, and the general public.

 For a comprehensive list of offences, see: Offences under the Victorian workers compensation legislation.